sanderstad/powershellbyexample/content/post/error-handling.md

 Finally!
 ```

-AS you can see the finally is always executed whether or not we have an error.
+As you can see the finally is always executed whether or not we have an error.